Tiffany Darwish: Film and television career

 Tiffany and Gibson starred together in a Syfy original movie Mega Python vs. Gatoroid, which aired January 29, 2011.
 The movie featured a protracted catfight between Tiffany and Gibson.
 The 2008 documentary I Think We're Alone Now is about two fans of Tiffany who both claim to be in love with Tiffany and have been labeled "stalkers" by the media.
 While Tiffany did not voluntarily participate in the production, she does appear in the film.

 In 2011, Tiffany filmed an episode of the Biography Channel TV series Celebrity Close Calls.
 On the episode first broadcast July 7, 2013, of the reality TV series Celebrity Wife Swap, she traded places with actress/singer Nia Peeples.
 Tiffany was the subject in 2013 of the Season 10 premiere episode of What Not To Wear on TLC.
 Later that year she starred in a Miracle Whip commercial alongside other celebrities, including Wynonna Judd, Lance Bass, Susan Boyle, and the Village People.
+In 2018, Tiffany competed in the Australian version of I'm a Celebrity...
+Get Me Out of Here, being the first eliminated.
 In 2024, Tiffany appeared as Eiffel Tower on the fifth series of the UK edition of The Masked Singer.
 She finished fourth, narrowly missing out on a place in the finals.

 Personal life

-Tiffany married makeup artist Bulmaro Garcia in 1992.
-Their son, Elijah Bulmaro Garcia, was born in September 1992.
-She and Garcia divorced in 2003.
+Tiffany was married to makeup artist Bulmaro Garcia from 1992 until 2003, with whom she had a son in 1992.
 Garcia died in 2018.

 Tiffany married British businessman Ben George in 2004.
-During the writing process of 2018's Pieces of Me, the couple mutually agreed to separate and have divorced.
+During the writing process of 2018's Pieces of Me, the couple agreed to separate and have divorced.